 The focus on student well-being is a community-wide effort by all.
 As an advisor, you will sometimes be notified of a difficulty that a student is experiencing via email.
 And you may sometimes feel that you need to notify someone because you are concerned about a student.

-An academic E-WARNING is a progress report system where faculty report academic concerns for students.
+Early Warning, or E-WARNING, is a progress report system where faculty report academic concerns for students.
 This includes, but is not limited to, excessive absences, lack of participation, missing homework or quizzes, low test grades, and other academic focused concerns.
 Instructors submit an E-warning using OnTrack via the class roster.
 They are able to indicate reasons for the e-warning and provide an explanation.
 Both student and advisor will receive a copy of the e-warning along with resources.
 View the How to Submit an Early Warning document for more information on this process.

 As advisor, we recommend that you check in with students on e-warnings; especially early in the semester.
 The earlier the outreach, the more opportunity for recovery.
 You can also add a comment regarding your communications in Advising Notes in OnTrack.
 Please limit these notes to academic information only.